schumacb/headsetcontrol_tray/INSTRUCTIONS.md

     *   **No Meta-Comments:** Do **not** add comments that describe your changes (e.g., `# Added this import`, `# Refactored this loop`).
 Commit messages serve this purpose.

 4.  **README.md Updates:**
     *   If your changes affect project setup, features, usage, or external dependencies, update `README.md` accordingly to reflect these changes accurately.
+The `README.md` should reflect the current state of the Project.

+5.  **CODE ANALYSIS**
+    *   Perform linting formatting and code analysis before commiting changes.

-5.  **Testing:**
+6.  **Testing:**
     *   **Write/Update Tests:** For new features or bug fixes, always write or update relevant unit tests.
     *   **Testable Code:** Strive to write code that is inherently testable (e.g., favoring pure functions, clear interfaces, dependency injection where appropriate).
     *   **Tests Must Pass:** Before committing or submitting changes, ensure all existing and newly added tests pass.
 If you cannot make them pass, report the issue.

-6.  **Adherence to Core Principles:**
+7.  **Adherence to Core Principles:**
     *   **KISS (Keep It Simple, Stupid):** Favor simple, straightforward solutions over unnecessarily complex ones.
     *   **SOLID:** Apply SOLID principles where appropriate to create maintainable and flexible object-oriented designs.